Harrisburg Senators (1893–1952): First incarnation

 In 1924, the first incarnation of the Senators joined the newly formed New York–Penn League which was eventually renamed the Eastern League.
 Initially, the Senators and most of the other New York–Penn League teams were not affiliated with a Major League Baseball team.
 In 1925, Joe Munson hit a .400 batting average, a record which stands to this day in Senators history, and 33 home runs, a Senators record that was not broken until 1999.
 In 1927, the Senators started a five-year campaign with three Eastern league championships, winning titles in 1927, 1928, and 1931.
 The year 1932 brought the Senators an affiliation with the Boston Braves.
 The original Harrisburg Senators' reign ended in 1936, when flood waters from the surrounding Susquehanna River ruined their home ballpark, Island Field.
 The flood effectively ended Eastern League participation for the next 51 years.

 Second and third incarnations

 Another Senators team, representing Harrisburg and affiliated with the Pittsburgh Pirates, formed four years later in the smaller Interstate League.
 Like the Senators before it, the team gained success quickly, winning the league title one year later with stars Billy Cox and Dennis Taylor.
 The success, however, was short lived, as the team moved to nearby York, Pennsylvania to become an incarnation of the York White Roses in 1943.
 Another team affiliated with the Cleveland Indians was created, but was not as successful.
 The Interstate League disbanded this Harrisburg team in 1952, and any form of professional baseball was not played in the city for the next 35 years.
+The 1952 team in June signed a contract for Eleanor Engle, the first woman to sign a contract to play affiliated baseball, though she would never actually take the field.